 The restricted (or residual) maximum likelihood (REML) is used in the estimation of the multilevel model in this study for the following reasons.
 First, "REML is preferable with respect to the estimation of the variance parameters" (Snijders and Bosker, 2012: 60).
 This is important because one of the objectives of the study is to assess the impacts of shocks.
-Second, Maximum Likelihood (ML) estimates fails to comply with consistency and asymptotic unbiasedness as the number of higher-level units becomes smaller (Raudenbush and Bryk, 2002).
+Second, Maximum Likelihood (ML) estimates fail to comply with consistency and asymptotic unbiasedness as the number of higher-level units becomes smaller (Raudenbush and Bryk, 2002).
 Third, "REML estimates the variance components while taking into account the loss of degrees of freedom resulting from the estimation of the regression parameters, while ML does not" (Snijders and Bosker, 2012: 60).
-The number of explanatory variables considered in this study, including the interaction terms, at different levels is large enough that can eat up a lot of degrees of freedom.
-Fourth, REML estimates are more reliable when dealing with unbalanced data, i.e., uneven distribution of lower-level observations nested within higher-level units.
-The data used in this study is considered unbalanced since the distribution of households nested within provinces is largely uneven.